marick/lens2/mostly_words/combining_levels.md

 This would not be a good implementation for a really deep data structure because it's not tail-recursive.
-(In a tree 1000 levels deep, 100 partially finished invocations of `values_to_list` would be stacked up above the one that finally returns `[]`.)
+(In a tree 1000 levels deep, 100 partially finished invocations of `get_all` would be stacked up above the one that finally returns `[]`.)
 But really deep structures deserve custom code.
 For other ones, this textbook recursive implementation is fine.
 Even better is having a lens that